Lighthouses of the Bahamas

 keeper's quarters and an oil house, apparently in poor repair.
 Kate

-Webster's photo is at right, David Smith has a 2009 closeup, Ken Cobb has a February 2007 photo,
+Hooper's photo is at right, David Smith has a 2009 closeup, Ken Cobb has a February 2007 photo,

 Marinas.com has aerial

-view.
+photos, Trabas has a distant view by Capt.
+Theo Hinrichs, and Bing has a satellite view.
 The cay is a regular stop for Norwegian Cruise Lines ships,

 so perhaps the cruise line has helped keep this lighthouse in good